 President Trump apologizes to Brett Kavanaugh and his family at ceremonial swearing-in as Supreme Court justice

-Speaking at a ceremonial swearing-in ceremony in the East Room of the White House Monday evening, President Trump apologized to Associate Supreme Court Justice Brett Kavanaugh and his family "on behalf of the nation" for the "campaign of political and personal destruction" he endured during his confirmation process, saying it violated "every notion of fairness, decency, and due process."
+Speaking at a swearing-in ceremony for Associate Supreme Court Justice Brett Kavanaugh in the East Room of the White House Monday evening, President Trump apologized to Kavanaugh and his family "on behalf of our nation" for what he called a desperate Democrat-led campaign of "lies and deception" intent on derailing his confirmation.

+"On behalf of our nation, I want to apologize to Brett and the entire Kavanaugh family for the terrible pain and suffering you have been forced to endure," Trump began.
+"Those who step forward to serve our country deserve a fair and dignified evaluation, not a campaign of political and personal destruction based on lies and deception.
+What happened to the Kavanaugh family violates every notion of fairness, decency, and due process.
+In our country, a man or a woman must always be presumed innocent unless and until proven guilty."

+Trump added that "under historic scrutiny," Kavanaugh had been "proven innocent."
+A series of uncorroborated and disputed sexual misconduct allegations had threatened to upend Kavanaugh's confirmation.

-To sustained, raucous applause, Trump entered the event flanked by Kavanuagh and former Associate Justice Anthony Kennedy, who hired Kavanaugh as a law clerk from 1993 to 1994.
-All sitting Supreme Court justices were in attendance, as well as Kavanaugh's wife and two daughters.
+To sustained, raucous applause, Trump entered the event flanked by Kavanaugh and former Associate Justice Anthony Kennedy, who hired Kavanaugh as a law clerk from 1993 to 1994.
+All sitting Supreme Court justices were in attendance, as well as Kavanaugh's parents, wife, and two daughters.

-Kavanaugh already took his official oaths in a private ceremony at the Supreme Court on Saturday, shortly after the Senate voted to confirm him by a narrow 50-48 margin.
+The Monday evening oath was entirely ceremonial.
+Kavanaugh took his official oaths in a private ceremony at the Supreme Court on Saturday, shortly after the Senate voted to confirm him by a narrow 50-48 margin.
 Stephen Breyer and Samuel Alito are the only other two Supreme Court justices to attend a ceremonial swearing-in after taking the oath and formally starting work on the high court.

-The event, a rare flourish after a historically bitter and partisan confirmation battle, began with remarks from President Trump, who told Kennedy that America owes him a "profound debt of gratitude."
+The event, a rare flourish after a historically bitter and partisan confirmation battle, was a nationally televised opportunity for Kavanaugh to speak directly to the nation that is increasingly divided along partisan lines.
 Fox News polls show that GOP enthusiasm is up across the board in the wake of the Kavanaugh showdown, even though political headwinds normally work against the party of incumbent presidents in their first midterm elections.

-Kavanaugh, along with his law clerks, already has been at the Supreme Court preparing for his first day on the bench Tuesday.
+Kavanaugh, along with his law clerks, has been at the Supreme Court preparing for his first day on the bench Tuesday.
 The high court is set to hear arguments in two cases about longer prison terms for repeat offenders.
 (Kavanaugh's four clerks all are women, the first time that has happened.)

 WATCH: WHAT'S AHEAD FOR KAVANAUGH'S FIRST SUPREME COURT TERM?